ArPiRobot/arpirobot.github.io/docs/starting/requiredhardware.md

 ## Computer

 You need a computer that runs Windows, macOS, or Linux (64-bit x86_64).
-You will need a gamepad that can connect to the computer (Logitech F310 gamepad<sup>&ast;</sup> works well).
+Chromebooks are not supported (except maybe by using the ability to run Linux programs).
 Said computer must have a WiFi adapter (a USB one works).
+You will also need a gamepad<sup>&ast;</sup> that can connect to the computer (Logitech F310 gamepad works well).

 <sup>&ast;</sup>Instead of using a gamepad with the Drive Station software on your PC you could use the Android Drive Station app, which makes use of a virtual touchscreen gamepad.